EPA and the ABCs of Wind Safety

 Safe Installation: Is EPA Enough?

 As previously mentioned, the EPA is provided in most specification sheets for outdoor luminaire fixtures.
 While a product should only be released once it has been evaluated to be structurally safe, every installation cannot be controlled.
 The EPA is specified to help third parties evaluate that they provide a safe installation.
 A manufacturer's pole guides often refer to maximum weight & EPA for different heights to avoid pole failure.
-Hardware or wall used to install fixtures on building walls can also be influenced by the EPA and weight.
+Hardware used to install fixtures on building walls can also be influenced by the EPA and weight.
 While commonly used and very helpful, the EPA is not always enough to guarantee a safe installation.
 Some extreme conditions (extreme heights, highly exposed fixtures, vibrations, etc.) can require additional testing or certification or may require a consultation with the supplier to determine a product's limitations.
 An excellent example of vibration exposed fixtures is bridge installations.
 Only vibration-rated fixtures should be specified for bridges because wind and traffic-induced vibration significantly increases stress on structural components and fixtures alike.